Cluster

 Return the positions (longitude,latitude) of all the specified members of the geospatial index represented by the sorted set at key.

-Retrieve members of a geospacially sorted set that are within a certain radius of a location.
+Retrieve members of a geospatially sorted set that are within a certain radius of a location.

-Retrieve members of a geospacially sorted set that are within a certain radius of a location.
+Retrieve members of a geospatially sorted set that are within a certain radius of a location.

 Similar to GEORADIUS except it uses a member as the center of the query.